Bowman74/fmvvm/README.md

 __Calling the super.build(context); method is reluired for navigation to work correctly.__

-You can also set the value of the Text widget to the counter property in the view model, but then you would not be able to take advantage of value conversion.
+You can also set the value of the Text widget directly to the counter property in the view model, but then you would have to handle any required value conversion manually.
 More on that later.

 ```
 Text(viewModel.counter.toString())